captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 that I was romanced
 ---
-by many bright and willing young man.
+by many bright and willing young men.
 ---
 It's potent, I know,
 ---